eugen15/diffie-hellman-cpp/README.md

 ```
 (you can choose either Debug or Release).

 Download and unpack the latest Boost C++ if you do not have it on your machine.
-You can compile if you like but it is not necessary.
+You can compile the library if you like but it is not necessary.

 Download the project, go to the root and run the following commands:
 ```